 The following pictorial for sweet matcha cookies recipe is an inspiration from Phillbury’s double chocolate chip cookies recipe.
 Little Grace and I love any dessert with Japanese matcha (green tea) flavor and hope you like this recipe.
-I’m hoping by documenting our step-by-step with visual aids will help us make the cookies with a consistent texture but so far, sometimes the cookies will have a nice crackling chewy texture, sometimes it doesn’t.
-It all still taste good.
+I’m hoping by documenting our step-by-step with visual aids will help us make the cookies with a consistent texture but so far.

 - Prep time: 20 minutes